Home Compare CARR vs TEP.PA

 Carrier Global vs Teleperformance: Which Stock Looks Stronger in 2026?

-Teleperformance SE holds the cleaner structural position, with the lead spread across growth and profitability.
+Teleperformance SE holds the cleaner structural position, with the lead spread across valuation and growth.
 Carrier Global still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

-This is not just a one-metric split: both growth and profitability materially support the lead.
-Teleperformance SE leads by 31 points on the overall comparison score.
+This is not just a one-metric split: both valuation and growth materially support the lead.
+The overall score gap is 21 points in favour of Teleperformance SE.

 Trajectory Similarity